Skip to Main Content

 Required Textbooks:

-3. Become familiar with the major paradigms used to explain biogeographic pattern, and how emerging studies are calling into question long-held traditions and beliefs of what biodiversity is and how it is managed,
+• Conceptualize and understand the major paradigms used to explain biodiversity and biogeography pattern(s), and how emerging studies are calling into question (or clarifying/redefining) long-held traditions and beliefs of what biodiversity is, how it is measure/managed

-4. Understand the power of hypothetico-deductive methods, and how they are employed in pattern process models of biodiversity
+• Understand the power of hypothetico deductive methods, and its application in pattern-process vs. process-pattern models of biodiversity

-5. Identify threats to biodiversity and what mechanisms are emerging to address its loss,
+• Understand and identify threats to biodiversity and what mechanisms are emerging to identify and manage biodiversity loss

-8. Have a detailed understanding of the global, basin, regional, and local threats to marine environments and be able to conceptualize research and management actions to prevent loss of diversity,
+• Develop a detailed understanding of global, basin, regional, and local threats to environments and the research and management actions needed to address loss of diversity

-9. Understand major legislative and legal actions of governments and institutions that have been enacted to deal with threats to biodiversity, and
+• Understand major legislative and legal actions of governments and institutions that have been enacted to deal with threats to biodiversity.

-10. Measure the success/failure of current action strategies, such as Protected Areas, by applying lessons learned and incorporation of emerging methods and data sources.
+• Measure the success/failure of current action strategies, such as Marine Protected Areas, by applying lessons learned and incorporation of emerging methods and data sources

 Find Books, Journals, Media: